prashantbaher/tcc-blog/_drafts/2019-04-25-create-3point-corner-rectangle.md

 swDoc.ClearSelection2 True
 ```

-In the this line of code, we deselect the Center rectangle we have created.
+In the this line of code, we deselect the 3 Point Corner Rectangle we have created.

 For de-selecting, we use `ClearSelection2` method from our Solidworks document name `swDoc`.